Trusted Vedic Astrology Platform

 Brihat Parashara Hora Shastra — Pitru Karaka chapter

 Every interpretive rule applied by AstroKund's AI Astrologer traces to a named classical text.
-We do not generate interpretations from trained sentiment patterns — the RAG (Retrieval-Augmented Generation) system retrieves exact chapter and verse contexts from the following primary sources before generating chart responses.
+We do not generate interpretations from trained sentiment patterns — our Vedic RAG (Retrieval-Augmented Generation) system retrieves exact chapter and verse contexts from the following primary sources before generating any chart response.

 𝐁